kcaze/magical_vacation_translation/item_names/README.md

 to be set.
 This way, we can use r1 to get the correct beginning tile index when we begin to draw a string.

-*Edge cases: If (r1 == 0x0203CF80), then this is some weird empty call the game does.
+*Edge cases: If ([r0] == 0x06008000), then this is some weird empty call the game does.
 Ignore it and just return.
 It's important that we do not disable the begin of string flag.

+0x0203FFF4: index of tile to draw to (2 bytes)
+0x0203FFF6: number of pixels remaining (1 byte)
+0x0203FFF7: remaining glyph's value (1 byte)
+0x0203FFF8: flag set to 0 if beginning of a string (1 byte)